H\"older regularity and roughness: construction and examples: Introduction

-In the case of fractional Brownian motions~(fBMs), its critical H\"older exponent (again Definition~\ref{def: holder exponent}) coincides with Hurst index $H$ (and also equal to the reciprocal of variation index along a certain sequence of partitions).
+In the case of fractional Brownian motions~(fBMs), its critical H\"older exponent (Definition~\ref{def: holder exponent}) coincides with Hurst index $H$ (and also equal to the reciprocal of variation index along a certain sequence of partitions).
 This yields the Schauder representation of fBMs along general partition sequences with any given Hurst index, where the Schauder coefficients are given as Gaussian random variables.
-Furthermore, we show that finite (joint) moments between the Schauder coefficients of a process are closely related to finite moments of finite-dimensional marginal distributions of the process; when constructing a process via Schauder representation, if we choose the Schauder coefficients to have the same mean and covariance structure as the Schauder coefficients of fBMs, then the finite-dimensional marginal distribution of the resulting process will have the same mean and covariance as that of fBMs.
+Furthermore, we show that finite (joint) moments between the Schauder coefficients of a process are closely related to finite moments of the process; when constructing a process via Schauder representation, if we choose the Schauder coefficients to have the same mean and covariance structure as the Schauder coefficients of fBMs, then the resulting process will have the same mean and covariance as that of fBMs.
 This leaves us to explore the following question: can we come up with processes that are not fBM but statistically difficult to distinguish from fBMs?
-Our paper answers this question in an affirmative way.
+Our paper answers this question in an affirmative way (Subsection \ref{subsec. examples BM}, \ref{subsec. examples fBM}).

-Historically non-martingale, non-Markovian processes are used in different fields including biology \cite{collins1995, filatova2008}, engineering \cite{leland1994}, physics \cite{sadhu2021}, geophysics \cite{gurbatov1997}, telecommunication networks \cite{taqqu1997network}, and economics \cite{lo1991}.
-Very recently non-Markovian processes became more and more common in finance; fBM with Hurst index $H< 1/2$ has been widely used for modeling volatility.
-When observing such financial data, often the infinite-dimensional distribution is not available in practice, but the finite-dimensional marginals are, and these finite-dimensional marginals are determined by computing (joint) moments of data samples.
-If one can generate processes with the same first few moments of marginal distributions as real (fractional) Brownian motions, those `fake' processes can easily be misdiagnosed as a (fractional) Brownian motion.
+Historically non-martingale, non-Markovian processes are used in different fields including biology \citep{collins1995, filatova2008}, engineering \citep{leland1994}, physics \citep{sadhu2021}, geophysics \citep{gurbatov1997}, telecommunication networks \citep{taqqu1997network}, and economics \citep{lo1991}.
+Very recently non-Markovian processes have become more and more common in finance; fBM with Hurst index $H< 1/2$ has been widely used for modeling volatility.
+When observing such financial data, often the infinite-dimensional distribution is not available in practice, but finitely many marginals are.
+These marginal distributions are determined by computing (joint) moments of data samples.
+If one can generate processes with the same first few moments as real (fractional) Brownian motions, those `fake' processes can easily be misdiagnosed as a (fractional) Brownian motion.
 Therefore, our answer to the above question suggests that one has to be careful when modeling a certain process as a (fractional) Brownian motion.